Questions about the Spring Semester

-SMCC moved from in-class to online learning in the spring with the outbreak of COVID-19.
-After months of collaboration and discussion, we have unveiled our Fall Semester plan, which will offer a mix of online and hands-on learning with strict safety protocols.
+SMCC moved from in-class to online learning last spring with the outbreak of COVID-19.
+For the fall, we offered a mix of online and hands-on learning with strict safety protocols.
 We have further refined our plan for the 2021 Spring Semester.

-Our top priorities for the fall are to:
+Our top priorities for the spring are to:

 - Protect the health and safety of our employees and students

 - Deliver on our mission of providing educational excellence

 - And provide support services to our students to ensure their success

 These FAQs attempt to answer your questions in more detail.

 Q: Is SMCC open for in-person instruction this spring?